Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

+The following well-formed, normal form, partial transition function implements the reversible TM $\TM{Step}_c$ (which acts only on the mark track):

 Doubling a number in binary simply appends a 0 onto the binary representation of the number.
-The following well-formed, normal form, partial transition function for $\TM{Dbl}$ (which acts only on the $cU$ looping track) does precisely this, taking advantage of the fact that $k$ is always a power of~2 (so, in little-endian order, always consists of a string of 0's followed by a single~1) to simplify the construction:
+The Turing Machine implementation of this is particularly convenient in the little-endian convention we are using, as it simply means finding the first blank symbol and appending the 0 there.
+We can simplify the implementation slightly and avoid the Turing Machine head ever moving before the starting cell, by taking advantage of the fact that the input in our case is always a power of 2, so, in little-endian order, always consists of a string of zero or more 0's followed by a single~1; in particular, the input is never blank.
+Thus we can overwrite the initial 0 or 1 with a blank symbol to mark the start of the tape, and restore the initial tape cell to 0 at the end of the algorithm.
+In pseudocode:

+The following well-formed, normal form, partial transition function for $\TM{Dbl}$ (which acts only on the $cU$ looping track) does precisely this:

 We are now in a position to implement the complete controlled-$U_\varphi$ stage of the quantum phase estimation algorithm.
-We initialise the states of the auxiliary tracks, by first running a simple reversible TM that changes the $[\#,\#]$ in the first cell of the mark and $cU$ looping tracks into $[t_0,1]$, then returns to the starting cell and halts.
+We initialise the states of the auxiliary tracks, by first running a simple reversible TM that changes the $[\#,\#]$ in the first cell of the mark and $cU$ looping tracks into $[t,1]$, then returns to the starting cell and halts.
 (Constructing a reversible TM for this is trivial.)
-We then dovetail this with a proper, normal form reversible TM that scans to the end of the output qubits, changes the $\#$ on the mark track into a $c$, and halts.
+We dovetail this with a proper, normal form reversible TM that scans to the end of the output qubits, initialises the mark track in that cell to a $c$, then returns to the starting cell and halts.
+In pseudocode:

 The following normal form, partial transition function (which acts only on the mark and quantum tracks) accomplishes this:

-On the mark track, this leaves a $t_0$ and $c$ over the ancilla qubit and the first output qubit,\footnote{Recall that the first output qubit is the last one on the quantum track} respectively, and blanks everywhere else.
+On the mark track, this leaves a $t$ and $c$ over the ancilla qubit and the first output qubit,\footnote{Recall that the first output qubit is the last one on the quantum track} respectively, and blanks everywhere else.
 The configuration prepared on the $cU$ looping track corresponds to the number 1 written in binary.

 Next, we copy $N$ from the input track to the outer looping track using the $\TM{Copy}$ machine from \cref{copier}.
 We then run a reversible looping TM from~\cref{looping2} which uses this track as its input track (so it will loop $N$ times in total).
 For the special state of this looping machine, we substitute a QTM which dovetails the $cU^k$ machine from \cref{cU_machine} with the $\TM{Step}_c$ and $\TM{Dbl}$ machines constructed above.